justusdecker/Application-Manager/docs/auto-docs.md

 Specialized Class for Job-Operations.
 Inherits all CRUD-Functions from SQL and expand these by Job-Logic.

+## LinkedInJobs
+Specialized Class for LinkedInJob-Operations.
+Inherits all CRUD-Functions from SQL and expand these by LinkedInJob-Logic.

 ## read
 Retrieves a record by its ID.